How to Use a Zero-Based Budget to Pay Off Debt

 Why a Zero-Based Budget Might Work For You

 Zero-based budgets are ideal for people who need to pay off debt or save a lot of money.
 Because you’re designating where every single dollar will go, you reduce waste.
-You’re less likely to have a situation where you splurge on something you don’t need simply because you have extra money in your account.
+You’re less likely to have a situation where you splurge on something you don’t need simply because you have the extra money in your account.

 Step 1: Determine Your Income